jaynguyen89/Haloapi/README.md

 The API supports 4 environments: Local, Development, Staging and Production, in each of which it may behave a bit differently in some of its services.
 To run the app on your local computer, you need to prepare these things:

-- Add the following 5 variables into your local environment variables:
+- Add the following 5 variables into your local environment variables or `~/.bashrc`:
   - Halogen_Environment=Local
   - Halogen_UseLongerId=False
   - Halogen_AwsAccessKeyId=`<Your AWS Access Key ID>`